11 Important Principles Of Electrical Safety

 • Insulated footwear: Insulated footwear, made from non-conductive materials, can help protect workers from electrical shock by reducing the flow of current through the body.
 Electrical hazard (EH) rated shoes or boots are recommended for those working in environments with potential electrical hazards.

 • Dielectric hard hats: Dielectric hard hats, made from non-conductive materials, protect the head from electrical shock and falling objects.
-These hard hats should meet relevant safety standards and be used in conjunction with other PPE to ensure complete protection.
+They should meet relevant safety standards and be used in conjunction with other PPE to ensure complete protection.

-• Protective hearing equipment: In some cases, electrical work may involve loud noises that can damage hearing.
-Workers should use earplugs or earmuffs to protect their hearing when working in high-noise environments.
+• Protective hearing equipment: Electrical work may involve loud noises that can damage hearing.
+Workers should wear earplugs or earmuffs to protect their hearing when working in high-noise environments.

 By selecting and using appropriate PPE, workers can significantly reduce the risk of injury from electrical hazards and ensure a safer working environment.
 Remember to inspect, maintain, and replace PPE as needed to ensure its effectiveness.